 The pear is found in Renaissance religious paintings, representing Christ’s love and the mother Mary.
 Perhaps the most famous is Giovanni Bellini’s 15th century painting, shown above, often referred to as Madonna of the Pear.
 Carlo Crivelli produced the monumental piece below slightly earlier in 1470, showing mother and child cradling a sumptuous fruit that is literally as big as the child Christ’s head.

 Giuseppe Arcimboldo‘s portraits were made up entirely of fruit and vegetables.
 See his famous portrait of Holy Roman Emperor Rudolf II, reimagined as Vertumnus, Roman god of metamorphoses in nature.
 See that luscious blush pear right in the middle of that fantastical face.

 Pears are a common feature of Flemish flower and fruit paintings from the 15th to the 17th century.
 In the 19th century the Impressionists also found favor with the humble pear.
 Vincent van Gogh painted both the flowering tree as well as the fruit.
 Paul Cézanne included the pear in his many still lifes.
-Even Picasso got in on the trend, as seen in our title image.
+Even Picasso got in on the trend.

 Cubist Georges Braque saw his pears in a very distinctive way, as did Juan Gris.